w3c/W3CLifecycleEventsBundle/README.md

 -------------------------

-If you use inheritance in your entities, make sure to set fields of the parent class(es) protected (or public) so that changes to those can be monitored as belonging to sublasses.
+If you use inheritance in your entities, make sure to set fields of the parent class(es) protected (or public) so that changes to those can be monitored as belonging to subclasses.

 Failing to do so may lead to `\ReflectionException` exceptions such as:
 ```